JSP Life Cycle: Phases & Diagram Explained

-JSP Life Cycle is defined as translation of JSP Page into servlet as a JSP Page needs to be converted into servlet first in order to process the service requests.
-The Life Cycle starts with the creation of JSP and ends with the disintegration of that.
+JSP Life Cycle is defined as the translation of a JSP page into a servlet, because a JSP page has to be converted into a servlet before it can process service requests.
+The life cycle starts with the creation of the JSP and ends with the destruction of the servlet instance generated from it.

-When the browser asks for a JSP, JSP engine first checks whether it needs to compile the page.
-If the JSP is last compiled or the recent modification is done in JSP, then the JSP engine compiles the page.
+When the browser asks for a JSP, the JSP engine first checks whether it needs to compile the page.
+If the JSP has never been compiled, or if it has been modified since the last compilation, then the JSP engine compiles the page.

-Compilation process of JSP page involves three steps:
+The compilation process of a JSP page involves three steps:

 • Parsing of JSP